-The ALT+key combination that you need to use to open the Account list depends on your language of Outlook itself and your Outlook version.
+The ALT+key combination that you need to use to open the Account list depends on your language of Outlook.

 You can find out which key you need to press by pressing the ALT key once on your keyboard and then look at the underlined character for the account selection button.
 If nothing gets underlined, press ALT+F1.
 The underlined character should now show on the button.

-Pressing the key combination will expand the Accounts or From button.
-You can now select the sending account by pressing the number in front of it or by selecting it with your arrow keys and pressing Enter.
+Pressing the key combination will expand the From button.
+You can now select the sending account by selecting it with your arrow keys and pressing Enter.

 Note 1: The character could stay underlined for the remainder of your Outlook session.
 In that case, restarting Outlook will remove the underlining again.
 This is just a visual bug with no further negative side-effects.